 Dedicating today's Muffin Monday's post to the Blueberry Nut Muffin, the most popular muffin!
-No sweat if fresh blueberries are not available, a good quality frozen berry will do just fine.
-Note, I usually stock up my freezer with summer blueberries for recipes just like this.
+I usually stock up my freezer with summer blueberries for recipes just like this, and a good quality frozen berry will do just fine.
 Oh, and blueberry just happen to be my favorite muffin too!

 Blueberry Nut Muffins